reductstore/reductstore/README.md

 Reduct Storage aims to solve a problem of storing data in a case where you need to write some data intensively and read it accidentally by some time interval.
-The storage engine has HTTP API and stores data as a history of blobs.
+The storage engine has a simple HTTP API and stores data as a history of blobs.
 Read more [here](https://docs.reduct-storage.dev/).

 ## Features: